MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 Perform the following steps on your Azure Local instance to import the VMs, make them highly available, and start them:

-1. Run the following cmdlet to show all CSV owner nodes:
+1. Run the following cmdlet to show all CSV owner machines:

     ```powershell
     Get-ClusterSharedVolume
     ```

-1. For each machine node, go to `C:\Clusterstorage\Volume` and set the path for all VMs - for example `C:\Clusterstorage\volume01`.
+1. For each machine, go to `C:\Clusterstorage\Volume` and set the path for all VMs - for example `C:\Clusterstorage\volume01`.

 1. Run the following cmdlet on each CSV owner machine to display the path to all VM VMCX files per volume prior to VM import.
 Modify the path to match your environment: